-Keyword supported by ARM Compiler 5 Recommended ARM Compiler 6 alternative align(x) attribute((aligned(x))) alignof alignof ALIGNOF alignof Embedded assembly usingasm ARM Compiler 6 does not support theasm keyword on function definitions and declarations for embedded assembly.
-Instead, you can write embedded assembly using theattribute((naked)) function attribute.
-Seeattribute((naked)). const attribute((const)) forceinline attribute((always_inline)) global_reg Use inline assembler instructions or equivalent routine. inline(x) inline The use of this depends on the language mode. int64 No equivalent.
+Keyword supported by ARM Compiler 5 Recommended ARM Compiler 6 keyword or alternative align(x) attribute((aligned(x))) alignof alignof ALIGNOF alignof Embedded assembly usingasm ARM Compiler 6 does not support the asm keyword on function definitions and declarations for embedded assembly.
+Instead, you can write embedded assembly using the attribute((naked)) function attribute.
+See attribute((naked)) . const attribute((const)) attribute((const)) attribute((const)) forceinline attribute((always_inline)) global_reg Use inline assembler instructions or equivalent routine. inline(x) inline The use of this depends on the language mode. int64 No equivalent.
 However, you can use long long.
-When you use long long in C90 mode, the compiler gives: • a warning. • an error, if you also use -pedantic-errors.
+When you use long long in C90 mode, the compiler gives: a warning. an error, if you also use -pedantic-errors.
 INTADDR [COMMUNITY] None.
 There is community support for this as a Clang builtin. irq attribute((interrupt)).
-This is not supported in AArch64. packed attribute((packed)).
-This provides a limited functionality compared topacked.
-Theattribute((packed)) variable attribute applies to members of a structure or union, but it does not apply to variables that are not members of a struct or union.
-The placement of the attribute is different from the placement ofpacked.
-If your legacy code contains typedefpacked struct, then replace it with: typedef structattribute((packed)) pure attribute((const)) smc Use inline assembler instructions or equivalent routine. softfp attribute((pcs("aapcs")))
+This is not supported in AArch64.